 YA can be paid at the away from home rate for dependent young people who:

-- need to live away from home for the purpose of education (including full-time secondary study), training, searching for employment or doing anything else in preparation for getting employment, OR
+- need to live away from home for the purpose of education (including full-time secondary study), training, searching for employment or doing anything else in preparation for getting employment

 - are significantly more likely to get employment if they live away from home (NOT including full-time students), OR